Arriaga Theater was inspired by the Opera House in Paris.

 La Plaza Nueva a closed colonnaded square built in the 18th century.

 Santos Juanes Church antique Jusuits church of classical style.

 San Antón Church is mixture of Gothic and Renaissance style.

 Enlargement and Modern City:

-The Bilbao-Santander Railway Station was build in modernist style in 1902.
+The Bilbao-Santander Railway Station was built in modernist style in 1902.

 Sociedad Bilbaína the most important private club in the city.

 Spain Square or also called Circular Square where there is a statue in memory of Don Diego López de Haro who founded the city in 1300.